sharetribe/flex-docs/src/docs/tutorial-branding/working-with-microcopy/index.md

 ## Change the microcopy for Topbar component

-The content of microcopy file has a format, where the "key" contains a dot notation:<br />
+The content of the microcopy file has a format, where the "key" contains a dot notation:<br />
 _`"<ComponentName>.<microcopyKey>": "<microcopyMessage>"`_

 So, there are a couple of ways to find the correct microcopy key for UI